luckman212/stv/README.md

 ## Continuous Monitoring

-To have a "live" updating display, you can use `cmdwatch` (recommended) or a simple shell loop.
+To have a "live" updating display, you can use `cmdwatch`.
+This is the recommended method.

-### cmdwatch method

-1. install cmdwatch
+1. install
 ```shell
 pkg add https://pkg.freebsd.org/FreeBSD:12:amd64/latest/All/cmdwatch-0.2.0_2.txz
 ```